Interview with Melissa Haizlip on 'Mr. SOUL!' (2018)

 Little did I know, I was bouncing on James Earl Jones' knee, or having my cheeks pinched by Melba Moore and Clifton Davis.
 I remember running around under the kitchen table with Malcom X's kids because the only way he could get Betty Shabazz to come out is if they came with her.
 That kind of blew me away as I got older and realized what he had done.
 I was so in love with him, both as a mentor and a role model.
 He shaped me into the artist that I am.
 He allowed me to shadow him, to work with him as an assistant on different projects.
 I had this bird's eye view, but I was so in awe of him that I just quietly stood by and absorbed it all.

-Do you have any interest in directing narrative film or is documentary your true passion?
+Do you have any interest in directing narrative films or is documentary your true passion?

 What's not lost on me is the importance of being a woman right now and having the opportunity to tell these stories.
 I had a young woman write to me and several have come up to me after the film in tears.
 I automatically hug them and ask what's wrong and they're like, "I don't think you understand how important it is to see that a woman made this film."
 Logistically speaking, there's not a lot of room for women, especially women of color, to remain in control of their content.
 I think there's more space in documentary, but the statistics about women in film are daunting.